HongmingTang060313/FR-DEEP/README.md

 **This site is still underconstruction - data are not yet ready for use**

-FR-DEEP is a dataset of labeled radio galaxies suitable for use with deep learning algorithms.
+The [FR-DEEP Batched Dataset]() is a dataset of labeled radio galaxies suitable for use with deep learning algorithms.
 The labels for the samples are compiled from the [FRICAT](https://arxiv.org/abs/1610.09376) and [CoNFIG](https://academic.oup.com/mnras/article/390/2/819/1032320) catalogs.
 Each sample is classified as either an FR I or FR II radio galaxy.
 This dataset forms the base training data for the paper *Transfer Learning for Radio Galaxy Classification*.
 If you use this dataset please cite:

 *Transfer learning for radio galaxy classification*, Tang H., Scaife A. M. M., Leahy J. P., 2019, [arXiv:1903.11921](https://arxiv.org/abs/1903.11921)